j-tad/j-tad/README.md

-Hi, I'm Jacob

-I concentrate in Computer Science @ Carleton University.
+hi, i'm jacob

+i'm concentrated in computer science @ carleton university
-Currently building Keeboard, making typing feel personal, while supporting independent Shopify vendors.

-Past work spans search engines, web apps, and system-level utilities.

-Currently exploring machine learning, cryptography, and systems programming.
+currently i'm building a platform to make typing feel personal, while supporting independent shopify vendors. my past experience spans across building search engines, web apps, and system-level utilities. i'm interested in learning more about machine learning, cryptography, and systems programming.

-Open to co-op opportunities for Summer/Fall 2025.

-You can reach me at:
-Email – jacobtadeson {at} cmail {dot} carleton {dot} ca X – @jtadsn
+open to co-op opportunities for summer/fall 2025 you can reach out on [X](https://x.com/jtadsn) or email me at: jacobtadeson {at} cmail {dot} carleton {dot} ca